 Now there were three, Lord Cornwallis, The Earl of Chichester and Hastings Corporation.
 Later, Battle Abbey Estates (Sir Godfrey Webster) would be invited to make a claim.

 On the 6th of December 1827, five commissioners and twelve jurymen met at the George Hotel at Battle and quickly decided that the lands should be seized on behalf of the King.
-There is no record on documents or perforated paper of the residents of the America Ground being consulted or even referred to.
+There is no record on documents of the residents of the America Ground being consulted or even referred to.

 The pictures of this article are from "Hastings of bygone days -- and the present" by Henry Cousins, first published in 1911.